TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/5-Domain/1-the-application-domain.rst

 * Every member organization can edit their contact data via the front end.
 * Every member organization can add, edit and delete their offers.
-  The offers can searched by the users and filterd by several criteria.
+  The offers can be searched by the users and filtered by several criteria.
 Filter criteria are specially:

-  the duration of validity of the offer
+  - the duration of validity of the offer

-  the target audience for which the offer is straightened (mostly the age span, but also physical handicapped, swimmer and so on)
+  - the target audience for which the offer is straightened (mostly the age span, but also physical handicapped, swimmer and so on)

-  the target area for which the offer may be for interest (one or more city districts, nationwide), as well as
+  - the target area for which the offer may be for interest (one or more city districts, nationwide), as well as

-  a free selectable category to which the offer is counted among (e.g. "sport offer" or "spare time"
+  - a free selectable category to which the offer is counted among (e.g. "sport offer" or "spare time")
 * The offers are output in list form and single view in the front end.
 * A single organization can be shown with its offers in a view.
 * The offers can be collected to a flyer which contains all information to the offers.